pelagia123/todo-list-tutorial/interface.md

 ng g i interfaces/todo-item
 ```

 `i` is short for... you guessed it - interface.
-Adding a path causes the Angular CLI to generate the folders you stated if they do not already exist.
+Adding a path in the command to the Angular CLI generates the folders you specified if they do not already exist.

 Open the newly created file `src/app/interfaces/todo-item.ts`: